areas of expertise

 Attorney-Client Privilege in Broker-Policyholder Communications

-John Harris speaks on “Attorney-Client Privilege in Broker-Policyholder Communications: Maintaining or Attacking Confidentiality” for Strafford.
+John B. Harris speaks on “Attorney-Client Privilege in Broker-Policyholder Communications: Maintaining or Attacking Confidentiality” for Strafford.

 December 10 2015